Control of continuous-mode single-photon states: a review: Single-photon filter and master equation

 In other words, the amplitude quadrature of the first output field is measured, while for the second output field the phase quadrature is monitored. $Y_{i}(t)$ ($i=1,2$) enjoy the self-non-demolition property

 and the non-demolition property

 where $t_0$ is the time when the system and field start interaction.
 The quantum conditional expectation is defined as

-where $\mathbb{E}$ denotes the expectation, and the commutative von Neumann algebra $\mathcal{Y}_t$ is generated by the past measurement observations $\{Y_1(s), Y_2(s): t_0\leq s\leq t\}$.
+where $\mathbb{E}$ denotes the expectation with respect to the initial joint system-field state, $j_t(X)$ is given in \eqref{eq:X}, and the commutative von Neumann algebra $\mathcal{Y}_t$ is generated by the past measurement observations $\{Y_1(s), Y_2(s): t_0\leq s\leq t\}$.
 The {\it conditioned} system density operator $\rho(t)$ can be obtained by means of $\pi_t(X)=\mathrm{Tr}\left[\rho(t)^\dagger X\right]$.
-It turns out that $\rho(t)$ is a solution to a system of stochastic differential equations, which is called the {\it quantum filter} in the quantum control community or {\it quantum trajectories} in the quantum optics community. quantum filtering theory was initialized by Belavkin in the early 1980s \cite{B80}.
-More developments can be found in \cite{belavkin1989nondemolition,PK98,vHSM05,bouten2007introduction,barchielli2009quantum,WM09,GJN+12b,RR15,SZX16,CKS17} and references therein.
+It turns out that $\rho(t)$ is a solution to a system of stochastic differential equations, which is called the {\it quantum filter} in the quantum control community or {\it quantum trajectories} in the quantum optics community. quantum filtering theory was pioneered by Belavkin in the early 1980s \cite{B80}.
+More developments can be found in \cite{belavkin1989nondemolition,PK98,vHSM05,bouten2007introduction,barchielli2009quantum,WM09,GJN+12b,RR15b,SZX16,DSC17,BC17,CKS17,jug18,DZA19a,GZP19,GZP20,D20} and references therein.

-In the extreme case that $S_{\rm BS}$ is a 2--by-2 identity matrix, then the single-photon state $\ket{1_\eta}$ and the vacuum noise are not mixed and $\ket{1_\eta}$ is directly measured by ``Measurement 1''.
+In the extreme case that $S_{\rm BS}$ is a 2--by-2 identity matrix, the single-photon state $\ket{1_\eta}$ and the vacuum noise are not mixed and $\ket{1_\eta}$ is directly measured by ``Measurement 1''.
 This is the case that the output of the two-level system $G$ is perfectly measured.
-In this scenario, a quantum filter constructed based on ``Measurement 1'' is sufficient for the estimation of conditioned system dynamics, as constructed in \cite{GJN+12, GJN+12b}.
+In this scenario, a quantum filter constructed based on ``Measurement 1'' is sufficient for the estimation of conditioned system dynamics, as constructed in \cite{GJN+12,GJN+12b}.
 However, for a general beam splitter of the form (\ref{S_b}), the output of the two-level system $G$ is contaminated by vacuum noise, using two measurements may improve estimation efficiency, as investigated in \cite{DZA18}.

 The single-photon filter for the set-up in Fig.~\ref{fig_3} is given by the following result.